-In Microsoft Outlook for Mac 2011, you receive a "No Results" message when you try to search for an email message or apply a filter to a folder.
-Task items will not be displayed in the Tasks folder.
-Additionally, when you search for mail items by using the Mac OS native Spotlight Search, your search may or may not be successful.
+In Microsoft Outlook for Mac 2011, you receive a "No Results" message when you try to search for an email message or apply a filter to a folder, and task items are not displayed in the Tasks folder.
+Additionally, when you search for mail items by using the Mac OS native Spotlight Search, your search may not be successful.

 This issue may occur for one of the following reasons:

 - Spotlight Search indexing is incomplete.

 - The Outlook Identity name contains special characters such as the slash mark (/).